Kansas Baskin-Robbins Shop Reportedly Doing Double The Business After ‘No Relation To Carole Baskin’ Signage

 And as for the show that inspired the sign, which Heldstab had never seen, she says she’s now “a few episodes” into the popular Netflix show.

-Baskin-Robbins was founded in 1945 by brothers-in-law Burt Baskin and Irv Robbins in Glendale, California in 1945.
+Baskin-Robbins was founded in 1945 by brothers-in-law Burt Baskin and Irv Robbins in Glendale, California.
 Burt, who shares a name with Carole Baskin, had two children and died in 1967 in Southern California.

 Carole Baskin was born in 1961 in Texas.
-In this video, Baskin says her father was a cameraman, whom she did identify by name.
-It remains unclear if there is any familial connection to Carole Baskin’s family and Burt Baskin’s, but as of this writing there is no evidence to suggest there is.
+In this YouTube video, Baskin says her father was a cameraman, whom she did identify by name.
+It remains unclear if there is any familial connection to Carole Baskin’s family and Burt Baskin’s, but as of this writing, there is no evidence to suggest there is.

 Carole has become a household name in recent months due to her role in the Netflix documentary, as well as the fact that her second husband disappeared under mysterious circumstances.
-She is not now and has never been a suspect in his death or disappearance.
+She is not now nor has never been a suspect in his death or disappearance.